Understanding public sector tenders follows on from Why do Companies Tender – so do read that first to get to grips with the reasons for tendering.

 - Equal Opportunities / Equality

-All high-value public sector tenders are themselves subject to EU law.
-OJEU tenders have to be advertised across the EU; this adds time to the procurement process.
+All high-value public sector tenders are themselves subject to public procurement regulations.
+Higher value tenders must be advertised; this adds time to the procurement process.
 The private sector has no such obligation and can set shorter timescales.

 The private sector will also want to see legal compliance.
 However, public sector procurement will also seek to drive central and/or local government polices and initiatives including: